waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ---

-# Part C: Extend the Financial Risk Management application
+# Part C: Extend the Financial Risk Management application in Bluemix

 The purpose of this sample application is to understand how to code and use APIs.
 If you want more about APIs, Hybrid Architecture and Bluemix, Please find ideas below